puttehi/htmx-go-portfolio/web/content/skills/skills.md

 #### Full-stack development with a focus on the backend

-- Typescript/Javascript servers and simple frontends
+- Typescript/Javascript backends and simple frontends
 - Golang backends and tooling
 - Python backends and tooling